sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Preparing_for_Distribution/Deploying_to_Windows_Devices.md

 * Connect the device to your computer with a USB cable

-Currently, only one Windows Phone device may be plugged in to your computer to deploy.
-If multiple devices are plugged in, the build process will fail with an error.
+{{% alert title="⚠️ Warning" color="primary" %}}Currently, only one Windows Phone device may be plugged in to your computer to deploy.
+If multiple devices are plugged in, the build process will fail with an error.{{% /alert %}}

 ### Set the publisher ID